Bomb hurled at former Brazilian President Lula's foundation

-SAO PAULO (Reuters) - A homemade bomb thrown from a car caused minor damage and no injuries at the foundation of former Brazilian President Luiz Inacio Lula da Silva, authorities said on Friday.
+SAO PAULO, July 31 (Reuters) - A homemade bomb thrown from a car caused minor damage and no injuries at the foundation of former Brazilian President Luiz Inacio Lula da Silva, authorities said on Friday.

 The Lula Institute, located in downtown Sao Paulo, said no one was hurt in the Thursday night explosion that damaged a garage entrance.
 It called the blast a “political attack” against the leftist leader, who has not ruled out seeking the presidency again.